jeremytammik/tbc/a/1953_rst_rex.md

 It is just a misunderstanding of the API and how the rebar works.
 I answered in the forum and submitted a change request *REVIT-191469* to update the description and (maybe) the name of the `Rebar.IsRebarInSection` function.

-Many thanks to Stefan foir the quick solutions!
+Many thanks to Stefan for the quick solutions!

 ####<a name="4"></a> GetCustomDistributionPath